 Chicken Parm Meatballs

-Who doesn’t love food shaped as a ball?
-You can use so many different types of ground meat, add any types of spices or sauces and before you know it, you have a delicious meal!
+Who doesn’t love meatballs?
+Threre are so many options…you can use so many different types of ground meat, add any types of spices or sauces and before you know it, you have a delicious meal!
 Italian, Greek, Thai, Asian, Buffalo Spicy, BBQ…the possibilities are endless.
-Not to mention, they can be served in a roll, on a skewer, smashed as a slider, over noodles or zoodles or even crispy roasted potatoes.
+Not to mention, they can be served in a roll, on a skewer, smashed as a slider, over noodles or even crispy roasted potatoes.
 Once I made these Chicken Parm Meatballs, I knew it was a recipe that would stick around in our family for years to come.

 The first time I made them, our teenage daughter said “Mom, this is the best thing you’ve ever made!”.
 Since I cook for my family 6 nights a week, I take that as a huge compliment.
 They’ve had every single dish I’ve ever made!
 Now, if I can just get her in the kitchen with me to teach her how to make them.
 My love of food and cooking didn’t really start until after I graduated from college, so maybe one day.
 This dish is delicious, comforting and full of ooey gooey cheese.
 Why choose between Chicken Parm and meatballs when you can have the best of both worlds?
 This recipe is super simple, doesn’t require much time or many ingredients.
 I hope you enjoy it!